divemarkus/mlguide/Windows11/README.md

 ---

 ## 🔌 Prerequisites
-*I am running on AMD Ryzen laptop with 128GB shared RAM, split between GPU=64GB*
+*I am running on AMD machine with 128GB shared memory.
+See system specs, on how running local LLMs utilizes each device*

 Ensure your system meets baseline requirements: